smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

 Summary
     Indicates that an operation's HTTP request or response supports checksum validation.
-At least one of request or response checksum properties must be specified within the trait.
+At least one of request or response checksum properties MUST be specified within the trait.

 Trait selector